radford-coding/bearbnb/README.md

 ![bear paw](./main_app/static/images/paw.png)

 A collection of caves and hibernations for vacationing bears.
+Users can sign up, log in, browse caves and search by city, book hibernations, list their own caves, and see their profile info.

 [BearBnB](https://bearbnb-43c85a3ade2e.herokuapp.com/)
 [Trello planning board](https://trello.com/b/CmtEexug/project-4-bearbnb)